Cumbiambero/fart-synthson/README.md

-# Fart Simpson #
+# Fart Synthson

-(or Synthson, not sure yet)

-This is not in a usable state yet.

-Here a very simple, percussion VCV Rack Module is beeing created.

-Coming soon!
+A very simple drum module for VCV Rack.
+Don't take it too seriously.